Linda Burney: Australia's first Aboriginal woman in parliament

 Burney says one of her proudest achievements includes the role she played in the reconciliation movement in Australia.

-It was in 2008 that the then-Prime Minister, Kevin Rudd, delivered an historic apology in parliament to the Aboriginal people for the injustices that were suffered over two centuries of white colonization.
+It was in 2008 that the then-Prime Minister, Kevin Rudd, delivered a historic apology in parliament to the Aboriginal people for the injustices that were suffered over two centuries of white colonization.
 It was seen as a critical moment of healing and the movement focused on establishing an equal and harmonious coexistence in the future.

 "The fact that I am a great role model not just for young Aboriginal people but for young women in this country, that's something that's very special to me," she said.